 Translate performance | into French | into German | into Italian | into Spanish

-2 [mass noun] the action or process of performing a task or function:the continual performance of a single task reduces a man to the level of a machine a task or operation seen in terms of how successfully it is performed:pay increases are now being linked more closely to performance [count noun]:it was a tremendous all-round performance by Wigan the capabilities of a machine, product, or vehicle:the hardware is put through tests which assess the performance of the processor [as modifier]:a performance car (also linguistic performance) Linguistics an individual’s use of a language, i.e. what a speaker actually says, including hesitations, false starts, and errors.
+2the action or process of carrying out or accomplishing an action, task, or function:the continual performance of a single task reduces a man to the level of a machine an action, task, or operation, seen in terms of how successfully it was performed:pay increases are now being linked more closely to performance a dynamic performance by Davis the capabilities of a machine, vehicle, or product, especially when observed under particular conditions:the hardware is put through tests that assess the performance of the processor the extent to which an investment is profitable, especially in relation to other investments. (also linguistic performance) Linguistics an individual’s use of a language, i.e., what a speaker actually says, including hesitations, false starts, and errors.
 Often contrasted with competence.